smswithoutborders/SMSwithoutborders-BE/docs/models/grants.md

 - `Wallets`: A reference to the Wallets database model.
 - `UsersInfos`: A reference to the UsersInfo database model.
-- `Data`: A reference to the Data database model.
+- `Data`: A reference to the Data security utility class.

 ### Methods